pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 Before you begin, you need to [get TiDB Cloud Terraform Provider](/tidb-cloud/terraform/tidbcloud-provider.md) first.

-## Get project ID from project data source
+## Get project ID from the project data source

 You can get all the projects by project data source first.